SoccerStatsUS/s1/README.md

 A friendly would be part of:
 friendly, (that's it)

-# This would solve the long-lasting MLS open cup / regular season problem.
+This would solve the long-lasting MLS open cup / regular season problem.

+#### Competitions

 # A competition is simply a name.
 # It could have some other information, like country, or format (round-robin, league)
 # A start and end. (could be figured programatically)
-#